apache/openwhisk/docs/actions.md

 Actions can be invoked with multiple named parameters.
 Recall that the `hello` action from the previous example expects two parameters: the *name* of a person, and the *place* where they're from.

 Rather than pass all the parameters to an action every time, you can bind certain parameters.
-The following example binds the *place* parameter so that there is an action that defaults to the place "Vermont":
+The following example binds the *place* parameter so that the action defaults to the place "Vermont":

 1. Update the action using the `--param` option to bind parameter values.